Do you have a question about JRI services?

 - Nutritional Counseling (WIC)

 These services are open to residents of Lowell and Lynn and neighboring communities.
-Contact Amanda Marte, Program Director for more information, email@example.com.
+Contact Hayfah Salihin, Program Director for YPS in Lynn, email@example.com or Sivaing Suos, Program Director for YPS in Lowell, firstname.lastname@example.org for more information.
 Learn more about JRI's Young Parent Support Program in the Attleboro area.

 Parents As Teachers (PAT) is a modeled certified program that emphasizes parent-child interaction, development centered parenting, and family well-being.
 The PAT program works with parents from prenatal to kindergarten age by doing family centered assessments and following structured curriculum.